TheGort/thegort.github.io/cv.md

 <p style = "float:right;"><b>Summer 2021</b></p>
 **Research Assistant**
 * Assisted Professor Scott Schieman in his research regarding work, stress, and health among Canadians, with special attention to the effects of the pandemic
-* Used Python libraries such as NumPy and pandas, as well as Excel to analyze and categorize open-ended survey data with over 3000 entries about Canadians working from home during COVID-19.
+* Used Python libraries such as NumPy and pandas, as well as Excel to analyze, categorize, and visualize open-ended survey data with over 3000 entries about Canadians working from home during COVID-19.
 * Attended weekly project meetings, presenting summaries regarding the pros and cons of working remotely based on data

 <p style = "float: right;"><b>Summer 2019</b></p>